Inspired by nature, Rodney Yip's pieces are forms and scenes taken from experiences as a scuba diver and traveler. Each piece tells a story.

-As a metal artist, Rodney is familiar with oxy-acetylene welding and plasma cutters and uses them to create living scenes out of steel.
-The medium has limitations and strengths.
-Seeking a more 'hands on" medium, Rodney took classes at The Potter's Studio and fell in love with the richness of the results.
+As a metal artist, Rodney is familiar with oxy-acetylene welding and plasma cutters and used them to create living scenes out of steel.
+The medium, however, had its limitations.
+Seeking a different hands-on experience, Rodney took classes at The Potter's Studio in 2012 and fell in love with the richness of the results.